 - Dog Cove, a 680-acre tract that has been incorporated into Fall Creek Falls State Park, Tennessee’s largest and most visited state park.
 With $275,000 from OSI, the Land Trust for Tennessee was able to secure enough state funding to close the project.

 - Mid-Cumberlands, a 2,600-acre property that has been added into the Bridgestone Firestone Wilderness in White and Van Buren Counties in the heart of 60,000 acres of publically and privately conserved lands.
 Private funds, including OSI’s $475,000 grant, and public funding from the State of Tennessee were instrumental in helping the Land Trust for Tennessee purchase the land.

-“The state’s biologists helped identify important habitats and rare species that occur on a number of these properties,” said Roger McCoy, Director of the Tennessee Wildlife Resources Administration.
+“The state’s biologists helped identify important habitats and rare species that occur on a number of these properties,” said Roger McCoy, Director of the Tennessee Division of Natural Areas.
 “The acquisition of such important sites not only allows for their perpetual preservation but also provides both residents and tourists with additional outdoor experiences."